 PAM and GAE are extremely rare but continue to be reported.
 PAM is more common in warmer regions and in the warmer months of spring and summer.
 However, it has been reported as far north as Minnesota.
 From 1937-2007, 121 cases (0-8 per year) were reported.
 Approximately 60 cases of Balamuthia GAE have been reported since 1975.
 Those caused by Sappinia are even more rare.
 Cope et al reported the first PAM death associated with culturable N. fowleri in tap water from a US treated drinking water system.

 Although rare, cases of PAM and GAE have been reported worldwide, reflecting the ubiquity of the organisms.
 More than 125 cases of Balamuthia GAE have been reported since 1975.
 Most reports come from the United States, Australia, and Europe, although this is likely because of identification and reporting bias.
 Balamuthia infection in South America has been increasingly recognized.
 In addition, a predominance of cases occurs in warmer climates and during warmer seasons of the year.

 Sex- and age-related demographics

-The male-to-female ratio of PAM is 2:1 overall, but in the US there is a female predominance (63% of reported cases).
+The male-to-female ratio of PAM is 2:1; the male-to-female ratio of GAE is 5:1.
 PAM has been reported in infants as young as 4 months and is most commonly observed in the first 3 decades of life.